iterative/dvc.org/static/docs/commands-reference/pull.md

 ## Examples

-For using the `dvc pull` command, remote storage must be defined.
+For using the `dvc pull` command, a remote storage must be defined.
 (See `dvc remote`.)
 For an existing <abbr>project</abbr>, remotes are usually already set up and you can use `dvc remote list` to check them.
 Just to remind how it is done and set a context for the example, let's define an SSH remote with the